pateketrueke/svql/README.md

 - `{visible}` &mdash; Its value is used to toggle the render of the entire custom-element
 - `{autofocus}` &mdasg; Its presence enables `focus()` on the first input-element found

-> Add the `nofocus` or `data-nofocus` attribute to any element to skip autofocus on it, useful for close-icons, etc.
+> Add the `nofocus` or `data-nofocus` attribute to any element to skip autofocus on it (useful for close-icons, etc.).

 ## Public API